nickmvincent/cmpt120_fall2024/lecture_src/deck_9-1.md

 # Summary

 - Define functions with `def` and indent all code inside.
-- Functions have their own scope; use arguments and returns wisely.
+- Functions have their own scope; use arguments and returns.
 - Use default arguments to make functions flexible.
 - Troubleshoot by testing each function individually.

+---

+# One useful mental model: Buckets and Robots

+- Variables are buckets (different shapes and sizes)
+- Functions are little robots that do things
+- Variables hold a value
+- Functions act on those values, change things, and bring things back to you!

 ---
 title: Turtle Graphics and Practice